eve-esa/data-scraping/README.md

 ## HowTo: add a new Scraper
 In order to add a new scraper, the following steps are required:
 1. Create a new file in the `scraper` folder with the name of the scraper.
 E.g.: `new_editor_scraper.py`
-2. If you need to add Pydantic model(s), please create a Python file in the `model` folder.
+2. If you need to add custom Pydantic model(s), please create a Python file in the `model` folder.
 E.g.: `new_editor_models.py`
 3. Implement a new Pydantic model, representing the configuration of the new scraper, in the Python file previously created (point 2.) by extending the `BaseConfigScraper` class.
 If you need enumerators, please extend `Enum` from the `base_enum` module.
 4. Implement a new class in the file created at the 1st step.
 The class must inherit from the `BaseScraper` class and implement the due methods / properties:
    - `config_model_type`: a `@property` returning the Pydantic model of the configuration of the scraper
    - `cookie_selector`: a `@property` returning the CSS selector of the cookie banner to be clicked, if any, or an empty string if the website does not have a cookie banner
-   - `base_url`: a `@property` returning the base URL of the website to be scraped
    - `file_extension`: a `@property` returning the expected extension of the files to be downloaded / uploaded to the storage
    - `scrape`: a method that scrapes the website and returns the data
    - `post_process`: a method that post-processes the data scraped and returns a list of strings representing the URLs of the files to be downloaded / uploaded to the storage
 5. Enrich the `config/config.json` file with the JSON-formatted configuration of the new scraper.
+Please, pay attention that the key of the JSON object must be the name of the scraper and the value must be the Pydantic model of the configuration.
+Specifically, the JSON object must contain the following
+keys:
+   - `bucket_key`: the key of the bucket where the data will be stored
+   - `base_url`: the key returning the base URL of the website to be scraped (optional)
+   - `cookie_selector`: the key containing the CSS selector of the cookie banner to be clicked, if any, or an empty string if the website does not have a cookie banner (optional)
+   - `file_extension`: the key returning the expected extension of the files to be downloaded / uploaded to the storage (optional, default ".pdf")